Aravind-Sathesh/Computer-Project/README.md

 # Computer-Project

-This is a repo for the calculator and converter program that we're doing for our computer rpoject
+This is a repo for the calculator, units converter and algebra solver program that we're doing for our computer project.